What does a Mouth Swab look like?

 - We provide swabs for each person.
 Make sure to use all .

 - Avoid eating, drinking and smoking for one or two hours before sampling as food and drink may compromise the quality of the sample.
 You may drink water.

 In the case of infants requiring their mouths to be swabbed, again it is important that at least an hour has elapsed since the infants’ last feed and to rinse their mouth with lukewarm water prior to rubbing the swab inside their mouth.

 Using Mouth Swabs

-You will find 2 pairs of swabs enclosed in paper envelopes.
+You will swabs enclosed in paper envelopes.
 Remove the swabs from inside the envelope.
 Each pair of swabs is in turn sealed in a wrapper.
 Remove and discard the wrapper ensuring to keep the swabs and the envelopes.

 Complete the required information on the swab envelopes.
 You may fill out all the required details, making sure to write everything legibly and in block capital letters.
 The larger envelope also contains a consent form.

-Take one of the 4 mouth swabs and rub it gently inside the mouth, under the tongue and against the cheek (always inside the mouth).
+Take the mouth swabs and rub it gently inside the mouth, under the tongue and against the cheek (always inside the mouth).
 You need to do this for 1 minute per swab.
 Repeat using remaining swabs, ensuring to swab all test participants and to use all the swabs.

 Allow the swabs to dry for an hour.
 Tip: You can place them upright in a clean glass.
 Once they are dry you can return them to their corresponding envelopes.
 Make sure that at no time do swabs from different people come into contact with one another.